 Roosevelt Island is too short.
 Like the relatively tiny NFL quarterback, Roosevelt Island’s ambitions exceed its capabilities, but nobody wants to come out and say it.
 The results, though, are profound and probably not fixable.

-When he was an NFL quarterback, Doug Flutie’s passes shot up out of a shrinking wall of linebackers and lineman, source unseen.
-At 5′ 10″, Flutie chaffed at being dissed as too short for the position.
+Playing as an NFL quarterback, Doug Flutie‘s passes shot up out of a shrinking wall of linebackers and lineman, source unseen.
+At 5’ 10″, Flutie chaffed at being dissed as too short for the position.
 He adapted, but a concrete-hardened village cannot.

 He fought back with brains, flexibility and speed, but it never made him any taller.
 Roosevelt Island can relate.

 Roosevelt Island is too short: The Doug Flutie Factor

 In a game against the Indianapolis Colts, Buffalo’s defense knocked down a Payton Manning’s pass.
 Manning is 6′ 5″.

-“He’s too short!” a frustrated Flute yelled from the sidelines.
+“He’s too short!” a frustrated Flute, the Bill’s quarterback, yelled from the sidelines.

-He hated it, insisting he was tall enough and that his successes proved it.
+He hated it being pegged, insisting he was tall enough and that his successes proved it.